Free Case Evaluation · Office Hours: Mon–Fri 11 a.m. – 4 p.m. · Available by text 24 hours 303-831-6111 | [email protected]

 How long will the protection order last?

 The mandatory criminal protection order remains in effect until the case is fully resolved.
-Some conditions (like exclusion from the home) can be modified early with court approval β€” a motion Daniel frequently files.
+Some conditions (like exclusion from the home) can be modified early with court approval — a motion Daniel frequently files.

 Will this affect my firearm rights?

-Yes β€” a DV conviction in Colorado triggers state firearm relinquishment and a permanent federal prohibition under the Lautenberg Amendment.
-Avoiding a conviction (through dismissal, deferred judgment, or a reduction to a non-DV charge) is central to the defense strategy for gun owners, law enforcement, and military clients.
+Yes.
+A DV conviction in Colorado triggers state firearm relinquishment.
+It also triggers a permanent federal ban under the Lautenberg Amendment.
+Avoiding a conviction — through dismissal, deferred judgment, or a reduction to a non-DV charge — is central to the defense strategy for gun owners, law enforcement, and military clients.

 Request Free DV Consultation Call 303-831-6111